sonata-project/SonataDoctrineORMAdminBundle/Resources/doc/reference/form_types_and_transformers.rst

         );
     }

-Now you can edit the settings array with :
+Now you can edit the settings array with:

 .. code-block:: php